enasequence/ena-covid19-docs/submission_workshop/submit_sequences.md

 ```

 To submit the sequence, simply remove `/validate` from the URL above and run again.

+## Sequence Distribution

+Sequences are submitted to ENA as analysis objects, as covered in the metadata model video.
+Once processed, they will be distributed as **EMBL flat files**.
+For an example of this format, see  [here](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/flat-file-example.html).
+Largely, it is composed of:
+1. metadata such as authors and addresses (contained in lines beginning with `R`, e.g. `RA`, `RL`, `RG`)
+2. sample information inside a `source` block
+3. the sequence itself

+Upon generation of the EMBL file, sequences also acquire a sequence accession, which takes the format of 2 upper case letters & 6 numbers, e.g. [LR991698](https://www.ebi.ac.uk/ena/browser/api/embl/LR991698.2?lineLimit=1000)

 ```{tip}
 Finally, we'll move on to some [brokering-specific information](data_brokering).